Encore!

 Based on the playtesting feedback, I made various UX improvements to illustrate the game design systems.

-Warning messages to prevent accidental quitting
+Warning messages to prevent accidental quitting and better guidance between screens

-New in-game video tutorials replacing text-based tutorials
+New in-game video tutorials replacing text-based tutorials to guide player understanding of mechanics

 Results